exercism/java/exercises/concept/gotta-snatch-em-all/.docs/instructions.md

 Once you have a collection, it takes a life of its own and must grow.

 Implement the `addCard` method, which takes a new card and your current set of collected cards.
-The method should add the new card to the collection if it wasn't already present, and should return a `boolean` indicating whether the collection was updated.
+The method should add the new card to the collection if it isn't already present, and should return a `boolean` indicating whether the collection was updated.

 ```java